top of page

 Ben Zobrist

 The most obscure player on this list, Zobrist deserves consideration for other reasons than just his stats.
 The Hall of Fame is not only a shrine for MLB’s greats but tells the story of the game.
 Zobrist, one of the best utility players in MLB history, deserves Hall of Fame consideration for his unique role.
 His ability to produce from almost any position necessary made him ultra-valuable to any team and has since re-invented the role of a utility man.
-Zobrist excelled during his career, while playing over 200 games each at 4 different positions (2B - 911, RF - 466, SS - 236, LF - 223).
+Zobrist excelled during his career, while playing over 200 games each at four different positions (2B - 911, RF - 466, SS - 236, LF - 223).
 In modern day MLB, players like Marwin González, Brock Holt, and Kiké Hernández have been able to make waves on World Series winning teams by being a "Zobrist like" player.

 Zobrist was the original "modern day super-utility" man, with his versatility helping to contribute to the Royals' 2015 World Series victory, and the Cub's 2016 World Series victory just a year later while winning WS MVP.
 His ability to excel at any position made him a necessity for playoff contending teams.
 He wasn't just a guy you would stick at different positions and slot in the back of the lineup though.
-Over the course of his career, Zobrist earned 2 All-Star nods, while being an above-average hitter in almost every season he played.
+Over the course of his career, Zobrist earned two All-Star nods, while being an above-average hitter in almost every season he played.
 Throughout his 14 year career Zobrist posted a career bWAR of 44.5 and OPS+ of 113, while reaching the 1,500 hit (1,566) and 150 home-run (167) milestones.
 Ultimately Zobrist's case is an interesting one, but baseball fans everywhere can admire what he was able to accomplish during his career.

 Russell Martin

 Catcher’s cases are unique, in that defensive value takes priority over offense.
 Russell Martin was exactly that: an elite fielder with an mediocre bat, but one that was well above average for a catcher.
-While being selected to 4 All-Star teams, Martin earned a Silver Slugger and Gold Glove Award.
+While being selected to four All-Star teams, Martin earned a Silver Slugger and Gold Glove Award.
 He also finished his career with just under 1,500 hits (1,416) and 200 homers (191), placing him top 20 among catchers all-time in both stat categories, while having a significantly greater career fWAR than every non Hall of Fame catcher ahead of him on these lists.

 Over the course of his 14-year career, Martin accumulated 54.5 fWAR (11th all-time among catchers) as well as a 104 wRC+.
 Thanks to an advanced skillset, Martin accumulated an fWAR greater that of 2023 Hall of Fame elect Joe Mauer (53.5), while owning over 165.8 framing runs in his career (which measures a catcher’s ability to receive pitches and influence umpire calls).
 His Fangraphs defensive value (fielding runs above average and positional runs added together) of 304.7 places him second among catchers since the stat began tracking (approximately 2013).
 Additionally, his career fWAR places him slightly above the current Hall of Fame average (52.9).

 **Catchers are a unique case when it comes to analyzing their career, and should be held to different standards accordingly. fWAR is far more useful in evaluating a catcher than bWAR, due to the differences in nature. fWAR takes into account a catcher's framing ability and thus values defense at a higher level than bWAR.
-The average fWAR of an MLB Hall of Fame catcher is 52.9 (Negro League’s not included).
+The average fWAR of an MLB Hall of Fame catcher is 52.9 (Negro Leagues not included).

 Brian McCann

 Just like Martin, Brian McCann’s Hall of Fame argument is benefitted from his defensive value, while he was also a significantly better hitter.
-Throughout the course of his career, McCann accumulated 1,590 hits and just under 300 homers (282), marking him 14th all-time in hits by a catcher, and 8th all-time on the catcher home-run leaderboard.
-6 of the 7 catchers above McCann on the homer leaderboard are Hall of Famers (Only Lance Parrish isn't).
-McCann was also a 7x All-Star and 6x Silver Slugger Award winner, while being a World Series champion with the Astros in 2017.Â
+Throughout the course of his career, McCann accumulated 1,590 hits and just under 300 homers (282), marking him 14th all-time in hits by a catcher, and eighth all-time on the catcher home-run leaderboard.
+Six of the Seven catchers above McCann on the homer leaderboard are Hall of Famers (Only Lance Parrish isn't).
+McCann was also a seven-time All-Star and six-time Silver Slugger Award winner, while being a World Series champion with the Astros in 2017.

 While he had an above average bat, posting a 110 wRC+ through his career, McCann's 52.1 fWAR (15th all-time among catchers) was greatly bolstered by his defensive prowess.
-He was an even better framing catcher than Martin, with over 165.6 framing runs during his 15-year career (McCann played in 1 more season than Martin where framing runs were not tracked).
-His Fangraphs defensive value of 274.5 places him just behind Martin at 3rd on the leaderboards since the stat began tracking.
+He was an even better framing catcher than Martin, with over 165.6 framing runs during his 15-year career (McCann played in one more season than Martin where framing runs were not tracked).
+His Fangraphs defensive value of 274.5 places him just behind Martin at third on the leaderboards since the stat began tracking.
 McCann's case is extremely strong having been one of the best hitting catchers in MLB history, with elite defense to back the bat up.

 ** Martin’s and McCann’s cases could shape how future catchers, such as Buster Posey and Yadier Molina, are evaluated.